 What You Need to Know about Overdrafts and Overdraft Fees

-- We also offer overdraft protection plans, such as a link to a savings account or a personal line of credit,
+We also offer overdraft protection plans, such as a link to another

 This notice explains our standard overdraft practices.

-- What are the standard overdraft practices that come with my
+What are the standard overdraft practices that come with my

 - Automatic bill payments

-We do not authorize and pay overdrafts for the following types of
+We will not authorize and pay overdrafts for the following types of

 - ATM transactions